ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/W1 - Day 5 - Hands on Lab EC2, RPAs, AWS Console to Code.md

 *I am guessing, that all the services and resources you can manage inside the AWS management console can be set up through a configuration file.
 That way you just upload this to the server and it creates/manages the resources for you.*

 ### IaC - Infrastructure as Code
+You are in charge of explicitly defining every step, connection and dependency.

 Treats configuration as software.
 Resources are defined programmatically by code -> Json, YAML, HCL, etc. and stored in repositories, enabling version control

 Repeatable and fault proof resource provisioning.